 If you’re an existing US Department of Defense (DoD) contractor, then you’ve probably achieved Defense Federal Acquisition Regulation Supplement (DFARS) compliance by now.
-But did you know that DoD will soon be requiring all contractors — some as early as September 2020 — to pass the Cybersecurity Maturity Model Certification (CMMC)
+But did you know that CMMC 2.0 requirements don't replace DFARS regulations?
+If you're a contractor who deals with CUI, then you must ensure that you comply with the minimum security requirements of DFARS.

 Background: DFARS vs. CMMC

-To protect all controlled unclassified information (CUI) that the DoD handles, the department required all of its contractors to meet certain cybersecurity requirements — known as DFARS compliance — by December 31, 2017.
+To protect all controlled unclassified information (CUI) that the DoD handles, the department required all of its contractors to meet certain cybersecurity requirements — known as DFARS compliance — which went into effect on December 31, 2017.

 Further reading: Understanding DFARS Compliance: Overview & Requirements

-However, over the past years, the DoD struggled with a low rate of DFARS compliance.
-To address this issue, the department introduced CMMC and its five levels as a way to categorize its contractors.
+Soon after, the DoD began to struggle with low rates of DFARS compliance.
+To address this issue, the department introduced CMMC 1.0 and its five levels as a way to categorize its contractors.
 Those in Levels 1 and 2 need not meet all the requirements of DFARS.
-But those who have already achieved DFARS compliance can easily obtain CMMC Level 3 by adopting several more cyber hygiene practices when they undergo certification.
+But those who have already achieved DFARS compliance could easily have obtained CMMC [1.0] Level 3 by adopting several more cyber hygiene practices when they undergo certification.

 Difference Between DFARS and CMMC